Loading [MathJax]/jax/output/HTML-CSS/fonts/TeX/Main/Italic/LetterlikeSymbols.js

 The picture and similarity established in this task form the foundation for a proof of the Pythagorean Theorem as done here: http://www.illustrativemathematics.org/illustrations/1568.
 These two tasks could be done together to reinforce the importance of similarity for proving theorems about triangles.

-The argument used in this task can also be adapted to show that if $\ell$ and $m$ are perpendicular lines (which are not horizontal and vertical) then the slopes are inverse reciprocals of one another, using the similarity of $\triangle QRO$ and $\triangle ORP$.
+The argument used in this task can also be adapted to show that if \ell and m are perpendicular lines (which are not horizontal and vertical) then the slopes are inverse reciprocals of one another, using the similarity of \triangle QRO and \triangle ORP.

 Solution

-1. Since $\overleftrightarrow{PQ}$ is a horizontal line, the $y$-coordinate of $Q$ is the same as the $y$-coordinate of $P$, namely $-1$.
-For the $x$-coordinate of $Q$ we know that the slope of $\overleftrightarrow{OQ} = \ell$ is $m$.
-Letting $x_Q$ denote the $x$-coordinate of $Q$ this means that $$ \frac{-1 - 0}{x_Q - 0} = m. $$ Solving for $x_Q$ gives $x_Q = -\frac{1}{m}$.
+1. Since \overleftrightarrow{PQ} is a horizontal line, the y-coordinate of Q is the same as the y-coordinate of P, namely -1.
+For the x-coordinate of Q we know that the slope of \overleftrightarrow{OQ} = \ell is m.
+Letting x_Q denote the x-coordinate of Q this means that \frac{-1 - 0}{x_Q - 0} = m.

-2. For $\triangle QRO$ side $\overline{QR}$ is horizontal and we find, using part (a), $|QR| = \frac{1}{m}$.
-Side $\overline{RO}$ is vertical and we have $|RO| = 1$.
-For $\triangle ORP$ side $\overline{OR}$ is vertical and $|OR| = 1$ and side $\overline{RP}$ is horizontal with $|RP| = m$.
-So there is a common scale factor of $m$ going from $\overline{QR}$ to $\overline{OR}$ and from $\overline{RO}$ to $\overline{RP}$.
-Because $\triangle QRO$ and $\triangle ORP$ are both right triangles, there is also a scale factor of $m$ going from $\overline{QO}$ to $\overline{OP}$ (as can be shown, for example, with the Pythagorean theorem).
-So there is a scale factor of $m$ from each side of $\triangle QRO$ to each corresponding side of $\triangle{ORP}$.
+2. For \triangle QRO side \overline{QR} is horizontal and we find, using part (a), |QR| = \frac{1}{m}.
+Side \overline{RO} is vertical and we have |RO| = 1.
+For \triangle ORP side \overline{OR} is vertical and |OR| = 1 and side \overline{RP} is horizontal with |RP| = m.
+So there is a common scale factor of m going from \overline{QR} to \overline{OR} and from \overline{RO} to \overline{RP}.
+Because \triangle QRO and \triangle ORP are both right triangles, there is also a scale factor of m going from \overline{QO} to \overline{OP} (as can be shown, for example, with the Pythagorean theorem).
+So there is a scale factor of m from each side of \triangle QRO to each corresponding side of \triangle{ORP}.

-3. By part (b), $\triangle QRO$ is similar to $\triangle{ORP}$.
-This means that $m(\angle QRO) = m(\angle ORP)$.
+3. By part (b), \triangle QRO is similar to \triangle{ORP}.
+This means that m(\angle QRO) = m(\angle ORP).
 Since these angles are supplementary, they are both right angles.
-This means that $m(\angle RPO) + m(\angle POR) = 90$.
-Since $\triangle QRO$ is similar to $\triangle ORP$ we have $m(\angle RPO) = m(\angle ROQ)$.
-Thus $$ m(\angle ROQ) + m(\angle POR) = 90 $$ and this means that $\ell$ and $m$ are perpendicular.
+This means that m(\angle RPO) + m(\angle POR) = 90.
+Since \triangle QRO is similar to \triangle ORP we have m(\angle RPO) = m(\angle ROQ).
+Thus m(\angle ROQ) + m(\angle POR) = 90